Frequently Asked Questions (FAQ)

 Q: Do you have a cross reference for MIL-SPEC connectors and M39029 contacts?

 A: Yes, the Tool Selection Search featured on our website provides a convenient cross reference for MIL-SPEC connectors and M39029 contacts to help you determine the appropriate tooling.
-Cross-reference information for micro and coax connectors as well as ring terminals, wire splicing, and adaptors are also available on our website.
+Cross-reference information for micro and coax connectors as well as ring terminals and wire splicing are also available on our website.

 Q: Do you have any crimp tool tutorials?